 Question: Is it necessary to observe mauna at fixed hours or will it suffice if one tries to speak as little as possible?

 Swamiji: I would feel that speaking measured words is better than having total mauna for a few hours, and then shouting afterwards.
 Harmony is better than extremes.
 That is my feeling, but anyhow mauna for a few hours is good.
 It has its own value.

 Question: What are the surest methods to attain kama jaya?

 Swamiji: Guru-kripa and Ishvara-kripa.
 You have to live with your Guru for some years.
 Human effort is not sufficient.

 Question: What is the method of attaining Guru-kripa and Ishvara-kripa?

-The energies of the human personality that drag it in the direction of external objects is what we generally call kama or desire, but in a higher sense any aspiration also is a desire only.
-Even to think of God is desire, but it is the desire which destroys all other binding desires.
+The energies of the human personality that drag it in the direction of external objects are what we generally call kama, or desire, but in a higher sense any aspiration also is a desire only.
+Even to think of God is a desire, but it is a desire which destroys all other binding desires.
 As long as there is body-consciousness, some sort of desire cannot be avoided.
 It will pull you.
-And so, the method that we can conveniently adopt, as far as it is practicable for us, of course, is to be physically away from those conditions of living which may stimulate undesirable desires.
+So, the method that we can conveniently adopt, as far as it is practicable for us, of course, is to be physically away from those conditions of living which may stimulate undesirable desires.